oracle/terraform-provider-oci/website/docs/r/opsi_database_insight.html.markdown

     * `port` - Listener port number used for connection requests.
     * `protocol` - Protocol used for connection requests for private endpoint accssed database resource.
     * `service_name` - Database service name used for connection requests.
 * `credential_details` - User credential details to connect to the database.
 This is supplied via the External Database Service.
 	* `credential_source_name` - Credential source name that had been added in Management Agent wallet.
 This is supplied in the External Database Service.
 	* `credential_type` - Credential type.
 	* `password_secret_id` - The secret [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) mapping to the database credentials.
 	* `role` - database user role.
 	* `user_name` - database user name.
+	* `wallet_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the database keystore contents are stored.
 * `database_connection_status_details` - A message describing the status of the database connection of this resource.
 For example, it can be used to provide actionable information about the permission and content validity of the database connection.
 * `database_display_name` - Display name of database
 * `database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database.